 Now that you have created a sample database in Azure, let’s use the built-in query tool within the Azure portal to confirm that you can connect to the database and query the data.

-On the SQL Database page for your database, click Tools on the toolbar.
-The Tools page opens.
+On the SQL Database page for your database, click Query editor (preview) in the left-hand menu and then click Login.

-After you are authenticated, type the following query in the query editor pane.
+After you are authenticated as ServerAdmin, type the following query in the query editor pane.

 SELECT TOP 20 pc.Name as CategoryName, p.name as ProductName FROM SalesLT.ProductCategory pc JOIN SalesLT.Product p ON pc.productcategoryid = p.productcategoryid;

 Click Run and then review the query results in the Results pane.

 Close the Query editor page, click OK to discard your unsaved edits.